I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 In doing so, the analyst will consider whether the record establishes an abuse of discretion by the ALJ, pursuant to 20 CFR 404.970 and 416.1470.
 See also HALLEX I-3-3-2.
 The analyst must also determine whether there is a basis to remand to another ALJ under 20 CFR 404.940 and 416.1440.

-In the Appeals Review Processing System (ARPS) analysis, the analyst will make a recommendation about whether the ALJ abused his or her discretion.
+In the Appeals Review Processing System (ARPS) analysis, the analyst will make a recommendation about whether the ALJ abused their discretion.
 However, the analyst must not include findings about the allegation of unfairness, prejudice, partiality, bias, misconduct, discrimination, or the equivalent.
 Instead, the analyst will only determine whether the record establishes an abuse of discretion by the ALJ.

 For example, it would be appropriate to state, “The claimant alleges the ALJ was biased, but the record does not support an abuse of discretion.”